Sean is a partner in our Silicon Valley office.

 Sean’s corporate and securities law practice focuses on the structuring, formation, organization and operation of venture capital and other private equity funds and their general partner and management company entities.
 Sean advises clients in the preparation of offering materials, negotiations with investors on fund formation matters, drafting partnership, LLC and other governance agreements, and counseling fund managers on all aspects of day-to-day operations.
 As fund counsel for a number of top-tier venture capital firms, Sean advises on securities laws and compliance with the Investment Company Act of 1940, the Investment Advisers Act of 1940, ERISA, and other aspects of the regulatory framework applicable to formation and governance.
 In addition, Sean advises clients on investment matters related to tokens, coins, ICOs, cryptocurrencies and other digital assets.

-Some of Sean’s representative clients include: Andreessen Horowitz, Accel, August Capital, Benchmark, Harrison Metal Capital, Hummer Winblad, Kleiner Perkins, Meritech, Section32, SV Angel, True Ventures and Wing Ventures.
+Some of Sean’s representative clients include: Andreessen Horowitz, August Capital, Benchmark, Felicis Ventures, Harrison Metal Capital, Meritech, Revolution Ventures, Section32, SV Angel, True Ventures, Unusual Ventures and Wing Ventures.
 Sean has been recognized as a leading fund formation attorney by Chambers USA and Super Lawyers, and has been featured in the Daily Journal as one of its “Top 100 Lawyers” in California.
 In addition, Sean is a Lecturer at the UC Berkeley School of Law, where he teaches a course on venture capital fund formation.

 - Stanford Law School, J.D.